CastlegateHOA/PS2EXE/README.md

 **For this reason PS2EXE can only compile Powershell 5.1 compatible scripts and generates .Net 4.x binaries, but can still be used directly on every supported Windows OS without dependencies.**

+There is at least one unaffiliated community project to make it possible to compile binaries with Powershell Core called [PS2EXE.Core](https://github.com/FabienTschanz/PS2EXE.Core).

 ### Embedding files in compiled executables:
 With the parameter *-embedFiles* followed by a hash table with paths to files those files will be embedded in the compiled executable.
 At startup of the executable those files will be written to disk to the specified paths, e.g. *-embedFiles @{'Targetfilepath1'='Sourcefilepath1';'Targetfilepath2'='Sourcefilepath2'}*.